commands and arguments

 contents of the quoted string are considered as one argument.
 In the

-screenshot below the echo
+screenshot below the echo receives only one argument.

 [student@linux ~]$ echo 'A line with single quotes'